-A resolution plan shall contain at least the following elements, including all information required under Articles 10 and 12 of Directive 2014/59/EU and any additional information necessary to enable the delivery of the resolution strategy:
+A resolution plan shall contain at least the elements laid down in letters (a) to (h) of this Article, including all information required under Articles 10 and 12 of Directive 2014/59/EU and any additional information necessary to enable the delivery of the resolution strategy:

-- a) A summary of the plan, including a description of the institution or group and a summary of items b to h under this article; - b) A description of the resolution strategy considered in the plan, including: - i.
+- a) A summary of the plan, including a description of the institution or group and a summary of items specified in letters (b) to (h) under this Article; - b) A description of the resolution strategy considered in the plan, including: - i.
 Identification of the different resolution actions foreseen under the plan; - ii.
 Identification of the legal entity or entities to which resolution actions would be applied; - iii.
 Identification of any critical functions or core business lines which will be maintained and any which are expected to be separated from other functions; - iv.
-An estimation of the timeframe for executing each material aspect of the plan, as required pursuant to Article 10 (7) (d) of Directive 2014/59/EU; - v.
-A detailed description of any variants of the resolution strategy considered to address circumstances in which the strategy cannot be implemented, - vi.
+An estimation of the timeframe for executing each material aspect of the plan, as required pursuant to Article 10 (7) letter (d) of Directive 2014/59/EU; - v.
+A detailed description of any variants of the preferred resolution strategy considered to address circumstances in which the preferred strategy cannot be implemented; - vi.
 A description of the decision-making process for implementing the resolution strategy, including the timeframe required for decisions; - vii.
-For group resolution plans, arrangements for cooperation and coordination between resolution and other relevant authorities of Member States in which group entities are located or have significant branches and relevant authorities of third countries in which group entities are located, in lines with the written arrangements and procedure as set out in any Regulatory Technical Standards on the operational functioning of resolution colleges pursuant to Article 88(7) of Directive 2014/59/EU; - c) A description of the information, and arrangements for the provision of information, necessary in order to effectively implement the resolution strategy, including: - i.
-A description of the information, and processes for ensuring availability in an appropriate timescale of that information required for the purposes of determining value, in particular pursuant to Articles 36 and 49 of Directive 2014/59/eu, and marketability, in particular pursuant to the marketing requirements for use of the sale of business and bridge bank tools.
+For group resolution plans, arrangements for cooperation and coordination between resolution and other relevant authorities of Member States in which group entities are located or have significant branches and relevant authorities of third countries in which group entities are located, in lines with the written arrangements and procedure as set out in any Regulatory Technical Standards on the operational functioning of resolution colleges pursuant to Article 88(7) of Directive 2014/59/EU; - c) A description of the information, and the arrangements for the provision of this information, necessary in order to effectively implement the resolution strategy, including at least: - i.
+A description of the information, and processes for ensuring availability in an appropriate timescale of that information required for the purposes of valuation, in particular pursuant to Articles 36 and 49 of Directive 2014/59/EU, and marketability, in particular pursuant to the marketing requirements for the sale of business and bridge bank tools.